linux-system-roles/mssql/README.md

     - microsoft.sql.server
 ```

-After running the following example playbook, you must also add a listener pointing to Azure using the following SQL statement:
+After running the above example playbook, you must also add a listener pointing to Azure using the following SQL statement:

 ```sql
 ALTER AVAILABILITY GROUP ExampleAG ADD LISTENER 'ExampleAG-listener' (